 - whether your personal information is likely to be disclosed on our website.

-7. Sensitive information
+7. Sensitive personal information

-- information or opinion (that may also fall within the definition of personal information) about your:
+- information or opinion about your:

 - racial or ethnic origin;